cloudnativetrainings/trainings/k8s_fundamentals/day_1/06_deployments/README.md

 kubectl set image deployment my-deployment nginx=nginx:1.19.1
 ```

-## Inspect and re-create the [deployment yaml file](./deployment-v2.yaml) and re-create the deployment
+## Inspect and re-create the deployment

 Pay attention to the deleted rollout strategy.
 Now Kubernetes defaults to the `rollingUpdate` rollout strategy.